 Q3: How long does it take to feel relief?

-Q4: Can HOKAs replace orthotics?
+Q4: Can HOKA shoes replace orthotics?

-HOKA shows that comfort is a system, not a single feature.
+Comfort is a system, not a single feature.

 The best HOKA for foot pain isn’t the trendiest one —